henrik-andersen/equivalent-approaches-clpm/README.md

 This places potentially unrealistic assumptions on the initial conditions, i.e., the process that was occuring before the observation period began.

-Because of this, in situations in which the process under investigation is not both *stationary* and at *equilibrium*, the RI-CLPM and LCM-SR will return biased results.
+Because of this, in situations in which the process under investigation is not both *stationary* and at *equilibrium*, the RI-CLPM and LCM-SR will return biased estimates of the autoregressive and cross-lagged parameters.
+This is shown analytically and using the example of cigarette smoking amongst adolescents.

-To use these models on data that violates the initial conditions assumptions, the individual effects must be allowed to covary with the initial residuals.
+To use these models on data that violate the initial conditions assumptions, the individual effects must be allowed to covary with the initial residuals.
 This results in a kind of *predetermined* RI-CLPM or LCM-SR.

 # Contact